Red Velvet Challenge - April 6, 2019

-What would you do if you were given three wooden pegs to reimagine?
+What would you do if you were given 18-inch squares of red velvet to reimagine?

-If you’re one of the area artists, sculptors, photographers, engineers, jewelers, designers (you get the picture), you’d turn those pegs into something unique and/or useful, decorative and/or functional, whimsical and/or practical.
+If you’re one of the area artists, sculptors, photographers, engineers, jewelers, designers, etc., you’d turn those squares into something unique and/or useful, decorative and/or functional, whimsical and/or practical.

 All for the Creative Challenge hosted annually by the Chester Historical Society.